 Was the Tombstone Mustachery - Across from the O.K.
 Corral.
 Has been closed - we'll see what's up, as they still have an online store from a website.
 The building itself is the site of the historical Arlington Hotel.

 Tombstone City Park - Next to the O.K.
 Corral.
 Nice stopping point.
 Public rest rooms, picnic tables, swings for kids, a beautiful gazebo.
 Occasional events are held here.

 What Else Can we Do in Tombstone AZ?

-We've covered Allen Street - the main "drag" so to speak, in the protected area.
-But there are even more things to do in Tombstone that you could choose from.
-Particularly if you are here for more than one day.
-Or if you will plan to return again.
+We've covered Allen Street - the main "drag" so to speak.
+But find even more things to do in Tombstone.
+Particularly if you're here for more than one day.
+Or if you'll plan to return again.
 One day is never enough!

-Allen Street is protected from modern day traffic.
+Allen Street, from 3rd to 6th, is protected from modern day traffic.
 Taking us back to 1800s by not allowing vehicles on the street.
 It's transformed into the dirt road it was back when walking, horseback and stagecoach were main forms of transportation.
-There's still more along Allen, when heading West, that you my want to see:
+There's still more along Allen to see, when heading West:

 Four Deuces Saloon - on the Southwest corner of 3rd St. The building originally was on Fremont & was apparently the Home of Addie Borland.